 4. Blend the peppers into a sauce

-Now your peppers have cooled somewhat you can remove the skins from the outside and place into a blender with the other sauce ingredients.
+Now your peppers have cooled somewhat you can remove the skins from the outside and place them into a blender with the other sauce ingredients.
 Blend it until it is nice and smooth.

 If you prefer a chunkier sauce then feel free to only blitz it slightly.